Great Bike Rides from East Midlands Railways Stations

 Leave the Station by the East Entrance for Pride Park, where you can connect to National Cycle Network Routes 6/52 to Nottingham, Sheffield, and York, or route 6/51, the South Midland Route, for Melbourne, Loughborough, and Leicester.

-Over the course of 2010/2011 the former Midland Railway route between Matlock and Buxton was converted into a cycling and walking route, at a cost of £2.5m and with the tunnels re-opened, an exciting ride.
+Over the course of 2010/2011 much of the former Midland Railway route between Matlock and Buxton was converted into a cycling and walking route, at a cost of £2.5m and with the tunnels re-opened, an exciting ride.
 A further development will be a circular route around this part of the peak – see Peak Cycle Links for details.

 East Midlands Parkway